jimenasalinasgroppo/MDEF/docs/term2/05-Communicating ideas.md

 ## First session - Outlining mision, vission and values

 **Purpose statement**
-Design gender-inclusive futures through open data, participatory processes and new narratives.
+Design gender-inclusive futures through open data, participatory processes and creation of new narratives.

 Design gender-inclusive futures by designing for root causes, with care and for real human behaviors.